-It is a common misconception among patients that any cosmetic surgical procedure will immediately leave them looking like new right after surgery.
-The truth is that there will always be a period of healing after surgery, as the body needs requires a certain amount of time to heal.
-Patients may be particularly anxious about the healing timeline for a rhinoplasty (nose job) procedure, as the nose is such a prominent feature on the face.
+It is a common misconception among patients that any cosmetic surgical procedure will immediately leave them looking like new after surgery.
+The truth is that there will always be a period of healing after surgery, as the body needs to require a certain amount of time to heal.
+Patients may be particularly anxious about the healing timeline for a rhinoplasty procedure, as the nose is such a prominent feature on the face.
 They may be afraid of having to spend months with bandages on their nose.
-Below is a general outline of the various stages of healing for a rhinoplasty, in order to give patients a realistic view of what to expect during the healing process.
+Below is a general outline of the various healing stages for a rhinoplasty to give patients a realistic view of what to expect during the healing process.

 One to Two Weeks after Surgery

-Dr. Marin will remove any remaining splints, visible sutures, or packing after seven days.
-Patients may be asked to tape their nose for the first two weeks following surgery in order to keep down the swelling and prevent the formation of scar tissue.
-Dr. Marin will also ask patients to avoid aspirin, St. John’s Wort, fish oil, vitamin E, and ginko biloba during these first two weeks, as these can all increase bleeding, which will lengthen the healing time for the nose.
+Dr. Marin will remove any remaining splints, visible sutures, or pack after seven days.
+Patients may be asked to tape their noses for the first two weeks following surgery to keep down the swelling and prevent scar tissue formation.
+Dr. Marin will also ask patients to avoid aspirin, St. John’s Wort, fish oil, vitamin E, and ginkgo biloba during these first two weeks, as these can all increase bleeding, which will lengthen the healing time for the nose.

 Seven to 20 Weeks after Surgery

 By this stage, patients can resume their regular exercise routines, including yoga and contact sports.
-Glasses will no longer need to be taped in place and can now be worn normally, and the nose will no longer need to be taped at night.
-There may still be a very small amount of swelling, but the nose will generally appear perfectly normal to the casual observer.
-The final appearance of the nose will begin to take shape during this phase, but it may still shift somewhat until at least 12 months after the procedure.
+Glasses will no longer need to be taped in place and can now be worn typically, and the nose will no longer need to be taped at night.
+There may still be a minimal amount of swelling, but the nose will generally appear perfectly normal to the casual observer.
+The nose’s final appearance will begin to take shape during this phase, but it may still shift somewhat until at least 12 months after the procedure.

 Six to 12 Months after Surgery